 RPL is an acknowledgment of the skills and knowledge you have already acquired over the years.
 Even better, it helps reduce the amount of time it takes to finish your degree.
 A shorter degree means fewer costs too.

 The sooner you graduate, the sooner you can get back into working full-time about and making money.

 Explore credit and pathways to your Charles Sturt University qualification.

 What is credit? chevron_right

 Credit is the value assigned for the recognition of equivalence in content and learning outcomes between different types of learning and/or qualifications.
-When you are assigned credit, it reduces the amount of learning required to achieve a qualification.
-In other words, you don’t need to sit for every part of the actual course.
-Three types of credit can be granted:
+When you are assigned credit, it reduces the amount of learning required to achieve a qualification and may be through credit transfer, articulation, recognition of prior learning or advanced standing.
+In other words, you don’t need to complete every component of the course.
+These types of credit can be granted.

-- Unspecified credit - granted towards elective components of a course.
+- Ungraded credit – credit granted as a credit transfer or proficiency credit.
+Unspecified credit - granted towards elective components of a course.

 Credit is measured in points where generally 8 points equal to one subject.
 Refer to Charles Sturt University's credit policy for further details on credit.